acolby/creditor/readme.md

 ```

 ### Creditor Keywords

 The folloing keywords within your template files will be swaped out with the created template.

- - CREDITOR_UNDERSCORE_NAME -> name of component deniniated by '_'
+- CREDITOR*UNDERSCORE_NAME -> name of component deniniated by '*'
 - CREDITOR_PERIOD_NAME -> name of component deniniated by '.'
 - CREDITOR_DASH_NAME -> name of component deniniated by '-'
 - CREDITOR_SLASH_NAME -> name of component deniniated by '/'

-## Defining Aggregators (Beta - Advanced - WIP)
+## Defining Aggregators

-It is often desired to take files witin a given directory and to aggregate them within a top level file of that directory.
-Examples of this are
+It is often desired to take files witin a given directory and aggregate them within a top level file of that directory.
+Examples of this are:

 - Creating an interface file
 - Combining subfiles to create a store
 - Merging files for documentation purposes